wp-plugins/crm-customer-relationship-management-by-vcita/readme.txt

 5. **Customize Client records** - Customize your client records, and Add unlimited number of custom fields on every client record on your CRM.

 == Changelog ==
+ = vCita CRM & Leads Version 1.3.0 =
+ * Compatibility with WordPress 4.1
+ * Added more optional actions to the LiveSite
+ * Full Spanish support

  = vCita CRM & Leads Version 1.2.0 =
  * LiveSite widget improvements
  * Added direct payment option